 Anyone who's ever lived in a chilly climate knows snowstorms well.
 Sometimes the weather forecast gives ample warning, but other times these storms catch us by surprise.
-Plows struggle to keep roads clear, schools are closed, events are canceled, flights are delayed and everyone gets sore backs from all the shoveling and snowblowing.
+Plows struggle to keep roads clear, schools are closed, events are canceled, flights are delayed and everyone is stuck shoveling piles of the white stuff.

 But there are those rare snowstorms that exceed all forecasts, break all records and cause mass devastation (even if it's devastation that will melt in a few days or weeks).
 These storms are the worst of the worst, weather events that seem more like elemental blasts of pure winter rather than a simple combination of wind, temperature and precipitation.

-Defining the 10 "biggest" snowstorms can be a tricky task.
-For instance, a blizzard that would bring New York to a screeching standstill might have school children in Moscow heading out to school wearing an extra pair of socks.
-Also, much of recorded history involved people telling their grandchildren, "You think this blizzard is bad?
+Defining the 10 "biggest" snowstorms can be tricky.
+For instance, a blizzard that might bring New York City to a screeching standstill could have school children in Moscow heading out to school wearing an extra pair of socks.
+Also, much of recorded history involved people telling their grandchildren, "You think this storm is bad?
 You should have seen the one that trapped us in our cabin the winter I turned 11."